techthiyanes/DUCK-datasets/annotation_tool/README.md

 You can edit the problem statement/solution/final answer fields, and the display below should update accordingly.
 A doc with instructions can be found on Discord.

 When you're done, click the "Accept" button to save the problem.
-If the problem is not suitable (e.g. it's not a computational problem, see the instructions doc), click the "Reject".
+If the problem is not suitable (e.g. it's not a computational problem, see the instructions doc), click "Reject".
 If you're not sure for now, or you want to come back to it later, click "Skip".
 After that the next problem will be loaded.

 Final problems will be saved to `final_problems_file`, and rejected problems will be saved to `rejected_problems_file`, while the original `problems_file` will not be modified.

 > **Note**
+>
 > Your progress is saved every time you click "Accept" or "Reject", so you can stop the script at any time and resume later.
 Note that if you edit and skip a problem, your changes will be lost.
 >
 > To resume, simply run the script again with the same arguments.